-- Non-resident school fees for attendance at a public school, and board and lodging costs (up to the maximum established for that year), or - Admissible education expenses for attendance at a residential school, when suitable board and lodging cannot be arranged for attendance at a public school, as determined in accordance with this section; and - Board and lodging expenses for weekends, where a dependant student attends a five-day French residential school in Quebec (seven-day boarding facilities not available).
+- A Non-resident school fees for attendance at a public school, and board and lodging costs (up to the maximum established for that year), or - B Admissible education expenses for attendance at a residential school, when suitable board and lodging cannot be arranged for attendance at a public school, as determined in accordance with this section; and - c Board and lodging expenses for weekends, where a dependant student attends a five-day French residential school in Quebec (seven-day boarding facilities not available).

-INFORMATION ON LOCAL SCHOOLS IN THE U.S.
+MEMBERS WITH DEPENDANTS INFORMATION ON LOCAL SCHOOLS IN THE U.S.